 NinerTalent is UNC Charlotte's Human Resources Management System (HRMS) for Employees and Hiring Managers.
-It is used to initiate job recruitments, staff reclassifications, position description updates, and to maintain yearly performance plan and appraisal information.
+It is used to initiate job posting for recruitment, staff reclassifications request, position description updates, and to maintain yearly goals & objectives plan and appraisal information.
 The type of NinerTalent access you have is determined by your position and may be requested through your supervisor or the Business Officer in your college/division by filling out the NinerTalent User Group Request form.
-For information on getting started in NinerTalent please review the User Guides on the NinerTalent website.
+For information on getting started in NinerTalent please review the User Guides under the NinerTalent Resources section.